Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Does Morningstar have real-time portfolio alerts?

-No. Morningstar does not offer automated real-time portfolio risk alerts for concentration, drift, or volatility.
-Its tools are designed for research and analysis, not continuous surveillance.
+No. Morningstar does not offer automated portfolio risk alerts for concentration, drift, or volatility.
+Its tools are designed for research and analysis.

 How much does Morningstar cost compared to Guardfolio?